How does one make a game?

 - Why Your Core Mechanics Should Come First in Game Development – by Game Dev Underground

-Designing the Game
+Designing your Game

 - How to Write a Game Design Document – by Gamasutra